All field trip participants must signify the have read and agreed to our Health & Safety statement.

 Intending participants at IGA events shall make themselves aware of the hazards associated with those events and register for them only if they are satisfied they can participate in a safe and healthy manner.
 They shall take responsibility for their own H&S while participating in IGA events and be conscious of a burden of care towards inexperienced participants and the general public.

 The Excursions Secretary shall report regularly to Council and the Annual General Meeting on significant H&S incidents and H&S practice at IGA events.

-Participation in any IGA field trip shall be limited to those who have completed a Registration Form for that event and have acknowledged their familiarity with this Statement.
+Participation in any IGA field trip shall be limited to those who have completed a Registration Form for that event.
 They shall declare any medical condition that might adversely affect their ability to participate in the event or compromise the ability of the group to complete the event.

 Participants in IGA events shall comply with H&S instructions given by leaders or Council members.
 They shall report all significant H&S incidents which occur as a result of, or while participating in, IGA activities.
 Such reports shall be directed to the Excursions Secretary.

 Participants in IGA events shall be responsible for providing, maintaining in good order and using properly any necessary protective equipment.
 They shall inform themselves on H&S issues on an ongoing basis, especially relating to activities in open countryside, quarries and along coastlines.